Below are the actual miles I rode each day during the 2015 Trans Am Bike Race.

 A few notes about the data:

 - For the first 20 days, I was using a Motorola Moto E and RideWithGPS app to record my mileage and also to navigate.
 However, after Day 20, the smartphone died in a thunderstorm (despite supposedly being splash-proof).
 Up to that point I had only successfully uploaded data to RideWithGPS’ server for Days 1-13.
-I am trying to extract data off the phone for Days 14-20, but have not yet been successful.
+I was unable to extract data off the phone for Days 14-20.

 - After the race, I imported the RideWithGPS data into Strava, as it is my preferred cycling data recording service.

 - On Day 3, I forgot to start the RideWithGPS app until I had already ridden 11.5 miles.
 Thus, the Strava data is 11.5 miles short for that day.

 - Other days, the RideWithGPS app or Android operating system crashed.
 Sometimes that resulted in a few missing miles upon restart of the app or phone.
 This explains how for some days the Strava data is missing a few miles compared to the table below.

 - After Day 14, I was afflicted with Shermer’s Neck which progressively got worse during the rest of the race.
 It was the primary, but not only, cause of the severe drop-off in mileage after the second week.

 - I rode 75 “extra” miles during the race.
 Ten or fifteen of those miles were intentional, such as going a couple miles off-route in order to find a suitable place to sleep or resupply with food.
 But about 60 of those miles were due to mental mistakes (such as forgetting my backpack) and navigational difficulties.